 you need, and add the design to your basket.

 very complex.
-The new designs that are based on Audubon's work are complex with
+The designs that are based on Audubon's work are considered very complex,

 layering, shading, and highlighting that give the piece its realistic look.

 When working with complex designs, choose a sturdy fabric with minimum stretch.

 Canvas, denim, duck cloth, and corduroy are all examples of excellent fabric